Nullvora/mabor/README.md

 <div align="left">
 <img align="right" src="https://raw.githubusercontent.com/tracel-ai/burn/main/assets/ember-blazingly-fast.png" height="96px"/>

-Because we believe the goal of a deep learning framework is to convert computation into useful intelligence, we have made performance a core pillar of Mabor.
-We strive to achieve top efficiency by leveraging multiple optimization techniques described below.
+At Mabor, we believe a deep learning framework should transform computation into meaningful intelligence.
+That’s why performance is one of our core principles.
+We aim for peak efficiency by applying a range of optimization techniques outlined below.

 **Click on each section for more details** 👇